1)

 No. Identifying the location of the

-“nidus” (plural: “nidi”) is achieved by a thorough
+“nidus” (plural: “nidi”) is achieved by a thorough optical examination of the

-Non-optical means to accomplish this currently do not exist.
+accomplish this currently do not exist.
 The validity of an identification of the

-“nuclear area(s)” of a stone is directly related to the long-term
+“nuclear area(s)” of a stone is directly related to the long-term experience

-experience and analytic ability of the analyst.
+and analytic ability of the analyst.

 Several